GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 Here is what we need:

 - Create the vector store database in alloyDB to store Product Catalog Information in a table.
+- Add ml-integration suite to alloyDB.
+This helps alloyDB to call out the multimodal embeddings model to request text and image embeddings.
-- Host a multimodal embeddings models to perform to generate the embeddings(text and image)
+- Host a multimodal embeddings model to generate the embeddings(text and image)
 - Using an ETL pipeline generate text and image embeddings using the multimodal model and store them to the alloyDB vector store in separate table.
-- Host the fine tuned model developed using model-finetuned pipeline
+- Host the fine tuned model developed using model-finetuned pipeline.
 - Deploy the backend API to interface with embeddings and fine tuned model and process user prompts.
 - Deploy the Frontend UI built-in gradio to start the chatbot to receive end customers prompts.